 Topic: mcp server error handling security

-MCP server error handling security — sanitized error responses, stack trace leakage, structured error codes
+MCP server error handling security — stack trace leakage, internal path exposure, and safe error normalization

-In a conventional web application, an error message is displayed to a browser.
-In an MCP server, that same error message is returned to an AI model that may relay it verbatim to the user, store it in its reasoning context, or — if a prompt injection attack is in progress — use it as reconnaissance.
-Stack traces expose file paths and function names.
-PostgreSQL errors expose table and column names.
-A "user not found" vs "wrong password" distinction is enough to enumerate valid email addresses at scale.
-This page covers every major error-handling security pattern an MCP server needs, with Node.js code showing the unsafe pattern and the safe replacement.
+In a conventional web application an error message reaches a browser.
+In an MCP server that same message reaches an AI model — one that may relay it verbatim to a user, embed it in reasoning context, or (during a prompt injection attack) treat it as reconnaissance about server internals.
+A Node.js stack trace exposes absolute file paths and function names.
+A PostgreSQL error exposes table and column names.
+A Zod validation error lists every field name and its expected type.
+Even the latency difference between a "not found" and a "wrong password" error is enough to enumerate valid accounts at scale.

 server.tool('search', searchSchema, async ({ query }) => {